Arsenal (a) Saturday 29th December 5.30pm

 section is, head for Highbury & Islington on the Victoria line.
 Note that Holloway Road tube station doesn't open on match days.

-buses.
+9 minutes).
 Or you could even just keep on walking down Caledonian Road all the way

 back to Kings Cross!
 This would take you around 30 minutes once you've got clear